 Help fight the fastest increasing cause of cancer mortality in Australia

-A problem doesn’t go away if you ignore it, and liver cancer has been ignored by the general public for far too long.
+A problem doesn’t go away if you ignore it, and liver cancer has been ignored for far too long.

 We’ve reached the point where liver cancer is the fastest increasing cause of cancer mortality in Australia.
 It also sits as the third most common cause of cancer death, worldwide.